Ludovic-Maisonneuve/stochasticity_evolution_learning/README.md

   - generate_data_figure_S1/
     - generate_and_prepare_data_mathematica.py: Similar to above, but for Figure S1 in the supplementary material.

-  - generate_data_figure_S8/
+  - generate_data_figure_S9/
   Contains three subfolders corresponding to different values of the parameter sigma_i.
   Each subfolder (e.g. sigma_i_eq_0/) contains:
     - generate_data.py: Runs the IBM.
-    - prepare_data_mathematica.py: Converts the simulation results to a format suitable for Mathematica analyses (used in Figure S8).
+    - prepare_data_mathematica.py: Converts the simulation results to a format suitable for Mathematica analyses (used in Figure S9).

-  - generate_data_figure_S9/
+  - generate_data_figure_S10/
-  Contains subfolders corresponding to different combination parameter values sigma_v, sigma_o, sigma_i, used in Figure S9.
+  Contains subfolders corresponding to different combination parameter values sigma_v, sigma_o, sigma_i, used in Figure S10.
   Each subfolder (e.g. sigma_v_eq_sigma_o_eq_sigma_i_eq_0/) contains:
     - generate_data.py: Runs the IBM.
-    - prepare_data_mathematica.py: Converts the simulation results to a format suitable for Mathematica analyses (used in Figure S9).
+    - prepare_data_mathematica.py: Converts the simulation results to a format suitable for Mathematica analyses (used in Figure S10).

 - make_analyses_and_plots_with_mathematica/
 Contains the main Mathematica notebook used for evolutionary analysis and figure generation.
+  - evolutionary_analyses.nb:
-  - evolutionary_analyses.nb: A comprehensive Mathematica notebook that uses selection gradients to simulate trait evolution.
+A comprehensive Mathematica notebook that uses selection gradients to simulate trait evolution.
 It generates most of the figures in the preprint and supplements.
 It also produces figures using data exported from IBM.

 Python
 - Run with Python 3.12